Lazy Luddite Log

 Another change came when some students (including some FOME members) formed a chapter of the Society for Creative Anachronism (SCA) at Monash.
 Till then FOME members had done a lot of costuming (if old photos are any indication).
 However those most interested in such an activity got more involved in the College of Saint Monica and what was left behind in FOME was the tradition of making cloaks specifically (and a cloak is a wonderful thing).

 Another group FOME had overlapping membership with was originally called the Dungeons & Dragons Club but soon changed its name to the Monash University Role Players (MURP).
 A lot of role-play games have fantasy and science fiction settings so the overlap makes sense.
 But as much as games like D&D draw inspiration from Tolkien, they also draw on other authors, like Robert E Howard and H P Lovecraft.
-It is particularly an attraction to the darker moods of these sword-and-sorcery and horror influences that I think distinguished MURP from FOME.
+It is an attraction to the more gloomy moods of these sword-and-sorcery and horror influences that I think distinguished MURP from FOME.

 Finally I must refer to a Monash Uni group lost to the mists of time – The Pooh Club.
 This was a group dedicated to frivolous things from the children’s books of A A Milne to the adult comedy of Monty Python.
 They folded in the 80s but somehow that child-like sense of fun and irreverence transferred to FOME.
 By the time I got to uni the description of FOME in Clubs & Societies (C&S) Orientation Week guides described the group in terms of a shared interests and quoting Monty Python was definitely part of that idiosyncratic mix.